Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 1. Advanced Analytics and Pattern Recognition

-Blockchain analytics companies track suspicious patterns and wallet clusters.
+Blockchain analytics enables the tracking of suspicious patterns and wallet clusters.
 They also monitor mixer or tumbler addresses using machine learning and data analysis.
 This helps trace and recover stolen or fraudulent Bitcoin after scammers try to hide their tracks.

 Scammers use all kinds of tricks to hide what they’re doing, which makes getting stolen Bitcoin back pretty tough.
 But thanks to powerful blockchain tools and tracking technology, it’s now possible to trace where the money went even when scammers try to cover their tracks.